visgl/deck.gl/dist-demo/docs/using-with-react.md

 - `info` - the `info` object of the topmost
 - `pickedInfos` - an array of info objects for all visible layers that matched the picked coordinate, in top to bottom order.
+- `event` - the original MouseEvent object

 ##### `onLayerClick` (Function, optional)

-Callback - called when the mouse moves over the layers.
+Callback - called when clicking on the layer.

 Arguments:
 - `info` - the `info` object of the topmost
 - `pickedInfos` - an array of info objects for all visible layers that matched the picked coordinate, in top to bottom order.
+- `event` - the original MouseEvent object

 ## Remarks